DavidBarbera/ToolsAndMiddleware/Readme.md

 - Product of Matrix 3x3 per Vector of dimension 3
 - Create, reset matrix to Id matrix 3x3

-Once, transformations has been done I tackled the issue that different models comming from.fbx files have different sizes.
+Once, transformations have been done I tackled the issue that different models comming from.fbx files have different sizes.
 Therefore, in order to fit our rendering into an SVG-canvas we might need to scale it.
 To that purpose, the list *boundaries* contains the dimension of width and height int the following format [maxX,minX,maxY,minY].
 This is the code:
 ```python
 def sceneBoundaries():
         maxX = 0